 (0125) 435 616

-Now that you understand the purpose, structure and vocabulary, practise it by writing your own sales follow-up email in English.
+Now that you understand the purpose, structure and vocabulary, practise them by writing your own sales follow-up email in English.